preciofishbone/OmniaDocsG2/blocks/mega-menu/index.rst

 .. image:: mega-menu-block-query-2.png

-+ **Exclude Start Node**: If the start node in what you have selected should not be used, activate this option.
++ **Exclude start node**: If the start node in what you have selected should not be used, activate this option.
-+ **Navigation Depth**: Set the number of levels that should be shown.
++ **Navigation depth**: Set the number of levels that should be shown.

-When you have added several objects the Mega Menu this way, you can grab the left-most icon and use drag and drop to edit the order.
+When you have added several objects to the mega menu this way, you can grab the left-most icon and use drag and drop to edit the order.

 Display
 ------------